In this post, I’m going to teach you the strategy I use for writing Upwork proposals – the exact same one that lands me jobs at $999/hr:

 Here it is:

-Whatever type of business you have, I’m confident I can help – I’m google adwords search certified and have done adwords work for clients from all over the world across industries like hospitality, marketing, real estate, retail, tech, and more.
+Whatever industry your business is in, I’m confident I can help – I’m google adwords search certified and have done adwords work for clients from all over the world, including hospitality, marketing, real estate, retail, and tech.

-One quick question so I can better understand where you're at and what you need: Do you have a monthly budget in mind for PPC advertising, or are you looking for suggestions on that?
+There’s one key question I have before moving on: Do you have a monthly budget in mind for PPC advertising, or are you looking for suggestions on that?

-The content stays true to the original, but the few tweaks make it MUCH easier for a client to reply to.
+It’s very similar to the original, but this will be MUCH easier for a client to reply to.

-Just imagine this proposal hits them when they’re sitting in an Uber ride that’s ending soon, or when they’re sitting in a conference call where their attention is split.
+Just imagine this proposal comes in when they’re sitting in an Uber ride that’s about to end, or they’re bored in a Zoom meeting where their attention is split.
 Chances are now much higher that they can reply right away instead of putting it off for later.

 Note that I used only one of the four questions and made it even easier to answer by giving an “out”.
-If the client has no idea what their monthly ad spend should be, they can still reply with something like “I’m not sure, what do you suggest?”.
+If the client has no idea what their monthly ad spend should be, they can still reply with something quick like “I’m not sure, please let me know your suggestion”.

 You’ll not only be the first to know when I publish new stuff, you’ll also get access to the things I want to keep a little more exclusive (like examples of my own proposals).